 5. Reading – I make sure to read fiction books or motivational when I’m in a bad mood because it helps distract me from how I’m feeling.
 Sometimes when I’m done reading, the mood is lifted!

-6. Doing something creative – drawing, crocheting, writing, and other creative hobbies usually helps me release some of my bad mood.
+6. Doing something creative – drawing, crocheting, writing, and other creative hobbies usually help me release some of my bad moods.

 7. Gratitude lists – it seems so simple but even when things suck, realizing all that you actually have going for you can really put things into perspective.
 (I actually read a book recently [Searching for Happiness] and the author pointed out that even when things are going HORRIBLY, you can be grateful for the fact that things aren’t always like that.)